-This Chipotle guacamole recipe tastes just like the restaurant version!
-Recreate it at home with fresh ingredients at a fraction of the cost.
+This Chipotle Guacamole Recipe tastes just like the restaurant version!
+Recreate Chipotle guac at home with fresh ingredients at a fraction of the cost.

 All you need is a few minutes of prep before putting it all together.

 - Chop the jalapeno, red onion, and cilantro and transfer to a bowl.